UCSU is a student-led, democratic organisation because we're run by elected students.

 When are UCSU elections?

-In February/March we elect our Full-Time Officers and Student Trustees.
+In February/March we elect our Full-Time Officers, Student Trustees, and The Panel.

 Can I run?